edwinb-ai/MolecularDynamics.jl/README.md

 - Uses the Bussi-Donadio-Parrinello thermostat to control temperature.
 - Integrates particles' positions and velocities using velocity Verlet.
+- The Brownian dynamics integrator is a simple Euler-Murayama first order integrator.
+This is essentially the approach of the Ermak-McCammon algorithm.
+The only difference is that a uniform distribution with the same moments as a normal distribution is sampled; this is done for efficiency of the code.
 - Can handle very large systems thanks to the cell implementation of [CellListMap.jl](https://github.com/m3g/CellListMap.jl)
 - For now it can compute energy and pressure, but also outputs the trajectory of the simulation for post-processing.
 - The Lennard-Jones potential and a pseudo hard sphere potential are implemented.
 Switching between them requires you to modify the source code.
 Long range corrections for the Lennard-Jones potential are included.